 Do not alter doses, skip does, or stop giving medications cold turkey without consulting your prescriber first.
 If you feel your voice is not heard then seek one who will listen.
 Also, it is preferable to find a doctor or psychiatrist who specializes in treating ADHD rather than rely on a primary care physician.

-In the end, through personal experience, you will find whether Ritalin vs Adderall is right for you.
+In the end, through personal experience, you will find whether Ritalin or Adderall is right for you.

 Medications are not magic fixes.
-Rather, meds are simply one tool to help manage ADHD.
-Other important tools that should be considered are exercise, yoga, meditation, ADHD diet, ADD natural remedies, and adult ADHD coaching.
+Rather, meds are simply one tool to help manage ADHD, because pills do not teach skills.